JCombee/orca/README.md

-# pr-loopback-angularjs
+# orca

-A template for developing Angular Web apps with an Loopback backend.
-Fully automated by grunt it helps you with all sorts of actions to help you develop in fast phase.
+Orca is an organsition system.
+It gives you some basic tools to help your team's workflow for small, mostly repeatable, activities.

 ## Based on
 This repository is based on the example given by the Loopback documentation: https://github.com/strongloop/loopback-example-angular